 The Grand Junction air toxics monitoring site was established in 2004.
-This site will measure air toxics for at least six years, to determine the success of the National Air Toxics Strategy in reducing the U.S. population exposure to cancer-causing substances in the air.
+This site will measure air toxics to determine the success of the National Air Toxics Strategy in reducing the U.S. population exposure to cancercausing substances in the air.
 The main test will be a comparison of mean concentrations of compounds for the first three years (2004-2006), versus the mean concentrations for successive three-year periods (2007-2009, 2010-2012, etc.), starting from 2004 and continuing to the present.
 Data collected beyond the initial six year study scope will be used for trending analyses.

-This report presents data from January 2012 through December 2012.
+This report presents data from January 2013 through December 2013.
 It is separated into sections covering the various compounds of interest.
-Sections 3, 4, 5, 6, and 7 discuss the compounds monitored as a part of this study.
-Sections 8, 9 and 10 compare the PM10, PM2.5, and meteorological data collected as a part of the regular monitoring conducted in Grand Junction by the Colorado Department of Public Health and Environment (CDPHE) to the national ambient air quality standards (NAAQS).
+Sections 3, 4, 5, and 6 discuss the compounds monitored as a part of this study.
+Sections 7, 8 and 9 compare the PM10, PM2.5, and meteorological data collected as a part of the regular monitoring conducted in Grand Junction by the Colorado Department of Public Health and Environment (CDPHE) to the national ambient air quality standards (NAAQS).
 Each section begins with summary statistics for the compounds analyzed and then the percentage of samples in which each chemical was detected.
 Summary graphs of certain compounds are presented.
+It is important to note here that sampling for hexavalent chromium was discontinued at the site due to an extremely low detection rate, and the lack of any apparent sources in the vicinity.
+Historical data for this compound can be found in prior years' NATTS reports.